corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 {{< warning >}}
 The returned [CordaRPCConnection](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/CordaRPCConnection.html) is somewhat expensive to create and consumes a small amount of server-side resources.
 When you’re done with it, call `close` on it.
-Alternatively, you may use the `use` method on [CordaRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/CordaRPCClient.html) which cleans up automatically after the passed-in lambda finishes.
+Alternatively, you would typically employ the `use` method on [CordaRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/CordaRPCClient.html) which cleans up automatically after the passed-in lambda finishes.
 Don’t create a new proxy for every call you make - reuse an existing one.
 {{< /warning >}}